-The Company's organizational structure in the three months ended December 31, 2017 and 2016 was based upon two principal business segments: BD Medical ("Medical") and BD Life Sciences ("Life Sciences").
+Beginning in the second quarter of fiscal year 2018, the Company's organizational structure was based uporthree principal business segments: BD Medical ("Medical"), BD Life Sciences ("Life Sciences") and BD Interventional ("Interventional").
 As is further discussed in Note 8, the Company completed its acquisition of Bard on December 29, 2017.
-Beginning in the second quarter of fiscal year 2018, the Company will report a new segment, BD Interventional ("Interventional"), which will include the majority of Bard's product offerings and certain product offerings previously reported in the Medical segment.
-Also, certain of Bard's product offerings will be reported under the Company's Medical segment.
+Beginning in the second quarter of fiscal year 2018, the Interventional segment includes the majority of Bard's product offerings and certain product offerings, as further detailed below, which were previously reported in the Medical segment.
+Certain of Bard's product offerings are included under the Company's Medical segment, specifically within the new Medication Delivery Solutions unit, which was formerly the Medical segment's Medication and Procedural Solutions unit.
+In addition to the majority of products reported by the former Medication and Procedural Solutions unit, the new Medication Delivery Solutions unit of the Medical segment includes the following Bard products: peripherally inserted central catheters ("PICCs"), midlines, central venous catheters ("CVCs"), acute dialysis, and ultrasonic imaging.